 Colombia is an equatorial country with a tropical climate.
 Due to the variance in altitude, the climate alternates a lot.
 It is a great destination all year long, as even in rainy periods, some of regions will be dry and sunny.

-The daily average temperatures alternate between 15 and 25 degrees throughout the year.
+The daily average temperatures alternate between 20 and 30 throughout the year.

-- The Coast – Colombia’s coastline and rainforests are tropical.
-The average temperature is 27 all year long.
-The dry season is from November to April, when temperatures can exceed 29 degrees.
+- The Coast – Colombia’s coastline and rain forests are tropical.
+The average temperature is in the high-20’s all year long.
+The dry season is from November to April, when temperatures can exceed 85 degrees.
 The rainy season is from May to October.

-- The Highlands – The highlands are temperate in the daytime and drop significantly down to 10 degrees.
+- The Highlands – The highlands are temperate in the daytime and drop significantly down to 10.
 In the highlands, the weather is cool all year long.
 Bogota, the capital of Colombia, is situated in these altitudes.

 Will I Be Safe in Colombia?